-The 4.0-liter V-6 is rated at 270 horsepower and 278 pound-feet of torque.
 The 4.6-liter V-8 rates 310 horsepower and 327 pound-feet of torque, and the 5.7-liter V-8 sits at a potent 381 horsepower and 401 pound-feet of torque.
-For V-6 models, a five-speed automatic is standard; the V-8s get six-speed automatics.
+The V-8s get six-speed automatics.
 All of the transmissions shift smoothly and reliably.

 While the numbers are generally good across the Tundra's engine range, that's only half of the story.
 On city streets, in an unloaded truck, both V-8s feel about the same--plenty powerful for getting around in traffic.
 Strap a hefty load behind the Tundra (it can tow up to 10,400 pounds, depending on equipment and configuration), and the story changes.

 Basic Tundras have truly spartan interiors; the 1794 Edition has Ram-worthy trim.

 The Toyota Tundra is as wide as a truck is legally allowed to be to qualify as light-duty, and it's offered in CrewMax, Double Cab and Regular cab lengths.